 Peter Lemalu is an Australian-Samoan artist who is committed to investing in all things creative.
 Predominantly a painter, Peter experiments in a wide range of mediums that express his conceptual goals through means of utilising a deeper understanding of space and how the mind, body and spirit operates within it.

-After completing a bachelors degree of fine arts at Victorian College of the Arts in 2016, Peter’s artworks have been honed to focus on the role of being of South Pacific descent and how that impacts the traditional and cultural rituals of his heritage of Samoa within the complexities of contemporaneity.
+After completing a Bachelor of Fine Arts at Victorian College of the Arts in 2016, Peter’s artworks have been honed to focus on the role of being of South Pacific descent and how that impacts the traditional and cultural rituals of his heritage of Samoa within the complexities of contemporaneity.